Chapter 70. Other Provisions

 Historical Notes

-A. Upon the application of a person qualified under the provisions of § 4.1-130 of the Code of Virginia, the board may issue a certificate of approval for the operation of a warehouse for the storage of lawfully acquired alcoholic beverages not under customs bond or internal revenue bond, if satisfied that the warehouse is physically secure.
+A. Upon the application of a person qualified under the provisions of § 4.1-130 of the Code of Virginia, the Virginia Alcoholic Beverage Control Authority (authority) may issue a permit for the operation of a warehouse for the storage of lawfully acquired alcoholic beverages not under customs bond or internal revenue bond, if satisfied that the warehouse is physically secure.

 B. The alcoholic beverages of each owner shall be kept separate and apart from merchandise of any other person.

-C. Alcoholic beverages shall be released for delivery to persons lawfully entitled to receive the same only upon permit issued by the board, and in accordance with the instructions therein set forth.
-The owner of the alcoholic beverages, or the owner or operator of the approved warehouse as agent of such owner, may apply for release permits, for which a charge may be made by the board.
+C. Alcoholic beverages shall be released for delivery to persons lawfully entitled to receive the alcoholic beverages only upon authorization by the authority and in accordance with the instructions set forth therein.
+The owner of the alcoholic beverages or the owner or operator of the permitted warehouse as agent of such owner may enter into a memorandum of understanding with the authority for the purpose of allowing them to submit out-of-bond transfer reports via email.

 1. Name and address of owner or consignee;